 advice is greatly appreciated."
 Bret.

 A - "If you want to be successful in racing or fast cruising, you must have a backstay tension adjuster.
 It's one of the best gadgets for pointing upwind as high as possible.
 For downwind sailing you slack it off and away you go with fuller sails to grab the wind.
 This adjuster works really well on the SJ7.7 with its fractional rig.
 To understand this you have to realize the mechanical advantage that makes it possible to bend the mast with less effort.
 On a mast head rig it is less beneficial, but still useful.
 I added one to my previous Macgregor Venture 222 with mast head rig and it helped a lot going upwind.
 I also added a baby stay adjuster that could bend the mast and flatten the mainsail by bending the mast forward.
 A baby stay can bend a mast very easily so use a stopper knot to limit the pull.
 Don't overdo it."

-Construction - Bret modified the original Clark design somewhat somewhat by using a Sta-Lock fitting for the block at the bottom of the back stay.
-He ran the free end of the control line into the cockpit
+Construction - Bret modified the original Clark design somewhat by installing a Sta-Lok fitting for the block at the bottom of the new to.
+He ran the free end of the control line into the cockpit to a

 |Fig 1 - The control line lead to the helmsman.